 Locate the magnet; it is shipped in the control box area.

 ADDITIONAL APPLICATION DATA

-Refer to the application data sheet titled "Factory-Installed Smoke Detector, for Small and Medium Rooftop Units 2 to 25 Tons" for discussions on additional control features of these smoke detectors including multiple unit coordination.
+Refer to the Factory-Installed Smoke Detectors for Small and Medium Rooftop Units 2 to 25 Tons application data for discussions on additional control features of these smoke detectors including multiple unit coordination.